oktayozel/cd611_hw3/README.md

 │       ├── app/                                (Entry point of the program)
 │       │   └── Main.java                       (Initializes the game and starts the program)
 │       ├── core/                               (This is the directory where core game classes are being hold.
 Classes that ensures extendibility sit here.)
-│       │   ├── Board.java                      (This is an interface defining the must have functions of a board.)
+│       │   ├── Board.java                      (This is an abstract class defining the must have functions of a board.)
 │       │   ├── Cell.java                       (This is an abstract class which has the basic methods and fields that a board game would have.)
 │       │   ├── GameManager.java                (This is an abstract class defining the basic methods of a game manager like initialize the game, run the game.x)
+│       │   ├── Multiplayer.java                (This is an abstract class defining the game being multiplayer it is implemented by Dots and Boxes and Quoridor)
 │       │   ├── GameSelectionManager.java
 │       │   ├── LeaderBoard.java                (This class has been placed to hold the leaderboard storing the data in leaderboard.txt.
 Helps keeping track of the leaderboard)
 │       │   ├── Settings.java